kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/multi-table-queries/lessons/inactive-customers.md

   ```
 ---

-Our bookstore has some marketing budget.
-The marketing team wants to send coupons to customers who have never placed an order.
-They have asked us to extract the list of customers for them.
+Given the following data in `customer` and `sale` tables, we need to find the customers who have never placed an order.

 We have the `customer` and `sale` tables.